EMDR THERAPY OKC | ACROSS OKLAHOMA & TEXAS

 Something from your past is holding you back.

 You tell yourself you’ve moved on, but when triggers arise, it feels like you’re right back where you started.
-Maybe traditional therapy hasn’t helped, and you’re still stuck - overwhelmed, disconnected, and weighed down by emotions or flashbacks.
+Maybe traditional therapy has not worked for you.
+You’re still stuck, overwhelmed, disconnected, and weighed down by emotions or flashbacks.
 The emotional toll is exhausting, and it’s hard to fully show up in your life.
-You may find yourself replaying messages from the past - things you’ve heard from parents or partners, etc. Over time, these messages shape your self-concept and diminish your self-worth.
+You might replay messages from the past - things you’ve heard from caregivers or partners, etc. Over time, these messages shape how you see yourself and lower your self-worth.

-Whether you know the source of your struggle or just sense that something isn’t right, you feel the past is still holding you back.
+Whether you know the source of your struggle or just sense that something is off, you feel the past is still holding you back.
 You’re ready to uncover the root of it so you can finally relax, enjoy life, and feel like yourself again.

 I use EMDR therapy to help with:

-• Traumatic events (big, small, one time events or recurring)
+• Traumatic events (big, small, single events or recurring)

 • Performance anxiety